Domino's App feat. Hatsune Miku: Development and release

 Domino's App feat.
 Hatsune Miku was developed and planned by the joint-stock corporation Kayac, and was published by the Japanese subsidiary of the pizza chain Domino's Pizza, Domino's Pizza Japan.
 In fall 2012, some employees of Domino's Pizza Japan were tasked with composing songs using the Hatsune Miku software bank, a selection of which were later used in the app.

 The app was released on March 7, 2013, one day after the commercial for the service had been released.
 An update to the app was released in July.
-The app was removed from the App Store following the iOS 11 update, which got rid of all 32-bit applications from iOS devices.
+The app was removed from the App Store following the iOS 11 update, which discontinued support for 32-bit applications.

 Sales during the lifetime of Domino's App feat.
 Hatsune Miku exceeded expectations; according to Domino's Pizza Japan, sales were twice what they had forecast.
 Six days after the service's launch, all Hatsune Miku-themed boxes were sold out throughout Japan; they were restocked later that month.